Club Owned Boats

 In 1983 the club purchased its second launch, a new nine-passenger Quahaug made in Molly's Cove Boat Works, Mattapoisett MA, which by popular choice was named the Nautilus in recognition of the imaginative creations of Jules Verne and Hiram Rickover.
 [Although not part of the reason for the launch name, it is notable that five of the first seven Ladies Cup Regattas (1888-1894) were won by Nautilus, a Burgess 53 owned by Horatio Hickock.]

 In 2005 the club purchased a 1989 Albin 27 Express for use as the club's first race committee boat.
-In honor of John M Dinse, the person most responsible for the rejuvenation of the club in 1959-62, and who created the first Wednesday-night racing program, the boat was named the J Dinse.
+In honor of John M Dinse, the person most responsible for the rejuvenation of the club in 1959-62, and who created the first Wednesday-night racing program, the boat was named the J. M. Dinse.

 None of these boats are available for general member use, and are to be driven only by authorized members or staff.

-Boats
+Auxiliary Boats

-Dinghies
+Rowing Dinghies

 The club maintains three rowing dinghies that are for limited general member use.
 Please see club Rules for use limitations and restrictions.